November (2022 film): Production

-Filming began on May 17, 2021 and lasted 12 weeks, between Greece, Belgium and Île-de-France.
+Filming began on 17 May 2021 and lasted 12 weeks, between Greece, Belgium and Île-de-France.
 The team notably shoots in Cergy in Val-d'Oise.

 Reception

-Criticism
+Critical response

 In France, the AlloCiné site offered an average of 3.5 ⁄ 5, after listing 35 press reviews.

 The film aroused the interest of press critics at the time of its release, as well as generally positive conclusions.

 Among the most positive reviews, France Info Culture gave a description of the director's work and method: "The director's method is to base his film on solid documentation and extract a captivating dramaturgy.
 His characters are well identified, embodied by invested actors, his spectacular staging supported by a dynamic editing."
 For the review of 20 minutes, “Novembre succeeds in being an action film that lets human beings incarnate in the midst of a terrible drama.
 That's what makes it strong."

 Some of the critics particularly praised the work and style of Cédric Jimenez.
 The critic of Le Figaro says of the director that he is the "most American of our directors" and that he finds "perhaps [his model] in the Kathryn Bigelow of Zero Dark Thirty".
 Although more critical, Paris Match places itself in the same logic, speaking of a “solid and strong film, in the continuity of investigative works like Flight 93 or Zero Dark Thirty”.

 In the more mixed reviews, the site Ecran Large, the movie was "tense and finely observant during its first half" but "falls apart as it fails to develop a relevant point of view, or to treat all his characters appropriately”.
 For Liberation, "the film by Cédric Jimenez on the hunt for the coordinator of the 2015 attacks sometimes prefers efficiency to complexity but has managed to find the right tone”.

 For Première, “Novembre is actually conceived from his point of view as a director only as a pure action film, operating on the sequence of events (seen only from the police side) as raw as possible. (...)
 And the result turns out to be extremely effective, like a Zero Dark Thirty stripped of its tragic dimension”.

 More negative, Le Monde says “(...) the film does not reveal anything of its characters and does not take more the measure of the event of which it auscultates the police after-the-fact.
 This is its position, quite respectable, but at the same time its limit."
 For Les Fiches du Cinéma, “Jimenez approaches 13-November going through the tape to avoid being obscene.
 But, on this subject, making such images to say nothing is not so much more dignified".